 • Suggestions for improving your marketing and networking strategies

-In a full day you can hope to achieve all of the above but in addition, for example:
+In a further sessions you can hope to achieve all of the above but in addition, for example:

 • A studio visit and full critical discussion about your work